cisco/mindmeld/docs/source/userguide/entity_recognizer.rst

   f1_micro     :sk_api:`Micro-averaged f1 score <sklearn.metrics.f1_score.html>`
   ===========  ===

-  Here are some basic guidelines on how to interpret these statistics.
-Note that this is not meant to be an exhaustive list, but includes some possibilities to consider if your app and evaluation results fall into one of these cases:
+  When interpreting these statistics, consider whether your app and evaluation results fall into one of the cases below, and if so, apply the accompanying guideline.
+This list is basic, not exhaustive, but should get you started.

-  - **Classes are balanced**: When the number of annotated entities for each entity type are comparable and each entity type is equally important, focusing on the accuracy metric is usually good enough.
+  - **Classes are balanced** – When the number of annotated entities for each entity type are comparable and each entity type is equally important, focusing on the accuracy metric is usually good enough.
 For entity recognition it is very unlikely that your data would fall into this category, since the O tag (used for words that are not part of an entity) usually occurs much more often than the I/B/E/S tags (for words that are part of an entity).

-  - **Classes are imbalanced**: When classes are imbalanced it is important to take the f1 scores into account.
+  - **Classes are imbalanced** — In this case, it's important to take the f1 scores into account.
 For entity recognition it is also important to consider the segment level statistics described below.
 By primarily optimizing for f1, your model will tend to predict no entity rather than predict one that is uncertain about.
-For a more detailed description read `this blog post <https://nlpers.blogspot.com/2006/08/doing-named-entity-recognition-dont.html>`_.
+See `this blog post <https://nlpers.blogspot.com/2006/08/doing-named-entity-recognition-dont.html>`_.

-  - **All f1 and accuracy scores are low**: Entity recognition is performing poorly across all entity types.
-You may not have enough training data for the model to learn or you may need to tune your model hyperparameters.
-Also look at segment-level statistics for a more intuitive breakdown of where the model is making errors.
+  - **All f1 and accuracy scores are low** — When entity recognition is performing poorly across all entity types, either of the following may be the problem: 1) You do not have enough training data for the model to learn, or 2) you need to tune your model hyperparameters.
+Look at segment-level statistics for a more intuitive breakdown of where the model is making errors.

-  - **F1 weighted is higher than f1 macro**: Your entity types with fewer evaluation examples are performing poorly.
-You may need to add more data to entity types that have fewer examples.
-This would involve adding more training queries with labeled entities, specifically entities of the type that are performing the worst as indicated in the tag-level statistics table.
+  - **f1 weighted is higher than f1 macro** — This means that entity types with fewer evaluation examples are performing poorly.
+Try adding more data to these entity types.
+This entails adding more training queries with labeled entities, specifically entities of the type that are performing the worst as indicated in the tag-level statistics table.

-  - **F1 macro is higher than f1 weighted**: Your entity types with more evaluation examples are performing poorly.
+  - **f1 macro is higher than f1 weighted** — This means that entity types with more evaluation examples are performing poorly.
 Verify that the number of evaluation examples reflects the class distribution of your training examples.

-  - **F1 micro is higher than f1 macro**: Certain entity types are being misclassified more often than others.
-Check the tag-level statistics by class below to identify these entity types.
-Some entity types may be too similar to another entity type or you may need to add more training data.
+  - **f1 micro is higher than f1 macro** — This means that certain entity types are being misclassified more often than others.
+Identify the problematic entity types by checking the tag-level class-wise statistics below.
+Some entity types may be too similar to others, or you may need to add more training data.

-  - **Some classes are more important than others**: If some entities are more important than others for your use case, it is good to focus more on the tag-level statistics by class described below.
+  - **Some classes are more important than others** — If some entities are more important than others for your use case, it is best to focus especially on the tag-level class-wise statistics below.

 **Tag-level statistics by class**
   |